-

 Removal

-DOW CORNING 3099 HVIC Compound shows little change in consistency under field conditions and remains soft even though contaminated with large quantities of dirt particles.
-If can be removed without heat or excessive force.
+MOLYKOTE® 3099 HVIC Compound shows little change in consistency under field conditions and remains soft even though contaminated with large quantities of dirt particles.
+It can be removed without heat or excessive force.
 Just wipe the insulators with coarse textured rags or paper towels.
 The surface is then ready for a new coat.

 -